Effective advocacy campaigns have the power to effect real change. Learn how to start your grassroots campaign off right with these tips and best...

-As bills and issues pop up, organizations will spring into action and leverage members, supporters, and the general public to use their voices and take action.
-Regardless of whether you're actively running a campaign or not, it's essential to keep your supporters informed and listen to them if they feel you should be advocating for something.
+Organizations will spring into action as bills and issues pop up.
+They will leverage members, supporters, and the general public to use their voices and take action.
+Regardless of whether you're actively running a campaign or not, it is essential to keep your supporters informed.
+Additionally, it is important to listen to them if they feel you should be advocating for something.

 Where is Grassroots Advocacy Conducted?

 When we talk about where grassroots advocacy campaigns are conducted, we're referring to the 3 levels of government — this often dictates the size of your potential supporter base and whom you're targeting in a campaign.

 - Local: Think city councils, school boards, and mayors.
 A common hesitation that people have about grassroots advocacy is that they think their issue isn't significant enough.
 That’s not true.
 Local grassroots advocacy is often the most effective because the policy directly impacts every citizen's day-to-day life in a town or county.

 - State: This is where a large volume of grassroots advocacy occurs.
 Every state has its respective legislative body, governor, attorney general, etc. Advocating at the state level requires highly engaged supporters and a well-managed campaign as the legislation moves between different committees and legislative bodies.